adonix-org/postrise/README.md

 GRANT SELECT ON my_table TO my_application_role;
 ```

-Use SQL to query the session and current users on any connection:
+Use the following SQL to query the session and current users on any connection:

 ```sql
 SELECT session_user, current_user;